 Originally posted 2021-05-07 14:28:41.

-I found this story on a Philippines website, from a publication that is now defunct.
+Many people seem to think that ladyboys are a recent phenomenon, but this is far from true.
+It’s hard to find older material but I found this story on a Philippines website, from a publication that is now defunct.
 The name of the author is not known.
-It gives insight into the gay pageant scene in the country and across south-east Asia, and also reinforces the observation that the ‘gay’ and transgender scenes are closely intertwined.
+It gives insight into the ladyboy pageant scene in the country and across south-east Asia, and also reinforces the observation that the ‘gay’ and transgender scenes are closely intertwined.

 Memoirs of a Pageant Bakla